haqistan/mblaze-tools/README.md

 close enough for me.
 It also means that it's probably best to run mb and friends in their own dedicated tmux session, which makes them look kinda like a real MUA if you squint, but then I personally prefer typing commands to navigating menus.
-There's no readline support for the read command in OpenBSD's [ksh(1)](https://man.openbsd.org/ksh) and I'm fine with that, but of course YMMV.

 These scripts assume they are installed on a BSD system, or at least one where the normal BSD utilities are available, including